rlauer6/makala/README.md

 Personally, I find that using the `Makefile` approach for prototyping and testing is the most satisfying and efficient, while using Terraform leads to a more maintainable and transparent infrastructure.

-# TBDs

-* [ ] option to create configuration from an existing lambda